Helicopter mechanics are responsible for the maintenance and upkeep of helicopters. Helicopter mechanics’ daily work tasks include:

 - Have 18 months of experience working with either powerplants or airframes, or graduate from an FAA-approved aviation maintenance technician school

-- Pass aircraft tests: computerized knowledge exams, an oral test, and a practical exam
+- Pass aircraft tests, including: computerized knowledge exams, an oral test, and a practical exam

 Find aircraft maintenance training programs near you.

-Here are some of the first classes you'll take:
+Some of the first classes you may take:

-- Introduction to Aviation: This course explains how things such as heat and pressure affect fixed and rotary wing aircrafts and aircraft power plants.
+- Introduction to Aviation: This course explains how factors such as heat and pressure affect fixed and rotary wing aircrafts and aircraft power plants.

 - Aircraft Weight and Balance: Here, you'll look at how to weigh aircrafts and document the weight and balance, as well as how to calculate a correction of adverse load capacity.

-- Aircraft Materials: Learn how hand tools are used on the job and the proper safety measures to take when using them and making measurements.
+- Aircraft Materials: Learn how hand tools are used on the job, and the proper safety measures to take when using them, and taking measurements.
 This class also teaches how to identify and use aircraft hardware.

 Start Your Training

-It’s going to take some effort, but becoming a helicopter mechanic is a great choice.
-In 2019, aircraft mechanics made an average pay of $67,110, and the top 10% made $101,070 (bls.gov).
+Becoming a helicopter mechanic is a great career path for those with a passion for aircraft technology.
+In 2022, aircraft mechanics earned an average pay of $72,640, and the top 10% made $108,200 (bls.gov).
 You’ll get to solve problems and work with the tools and equipment you enjoy.
 It all starts with finding a school near you.